 |Nighttime low (ambient)||23-25.5 C (74-78 F)|

 Maintaining a thermal gradient for boas is an important part of husbandry.
-This is the main reason for providing an ambient cage temperature and hot spot.
+This is the main reason for providing an ambient terrarium temperature and hot spot.
 When boas are provided a hot spot, they will generally move back and forth from this spot during a typical day.
 As an animal prefers warmer conditions (typically after ingesting a meal) they can bask in the “hot spot”.

-If you house your boas in a room that is not heated to at least 24C (76F), you may struggle to maintain adequate ambient cage temperature.
+If you house your boas in a room that is not heated to at least 24C (76F), you may struggle to maintain adequate ambient terrarium temperature.
 In this case, we would suggest using a Radiant Heat Panel (RHP) as a minimum.
 These panels are easy to use and produce more heat than heat tape.

-Measuring the temperature of the cage and animal itself is something new hobbyists often struggle with.
+Measuring the temperature of the terrarium and animal itself is something new hobbyists often struggle with.
 Often relying on pet store stick-on thermometers that are inaccurate, and only provide the temperature of the surface to which they’re attached.

 It is recommended that keepers invest in a Temperature Gun.
 These are easily found in your local hardware store.
-Using a temperature gun is a much more accurate way of measuring the temperature of the hot spot in the cage, cool spot, and the boa’s physical body temperature.
+Using a temperature gun is a much more accurate way of measuring the temperature of the hot spot in the terrarium, cool spot, and the boa’s physical body temperature.
 This is especially important for gravid females, or neonates.

 Humidity requirements for BCC are easily met by simply spraying the enclosure weekly with a water bottle.
 Spraying the substrate (more on substrate below) is generally the best method of maintaining humidity, especially for those substrates such as coca mulch, cypress mulch, or another substrate that has high absorbency.
 Humidity is especially important for neonate BCC because they can be more susceptible to dehydration than larger boas.
 All boas benefit from higher humidity when it comes to the shedding process, as the much-needed moisture will aid the boa in shedding a solid, one-piece shed.
-Failure to have enough moisture in the cage may lead to shedding problems, and animals may have difficulty shedding properly, resulting in manual removal of stuck shed.
+Failure to have enough moisture in the terrarium may lead to shedding problems, and animals may have difficulty shedding properly, resulting in manual removal of stuck shed.